Cwarcup/jbook/README.md

 code cells communicate between each other.
 For example, if you import a module in one cell, it will be available in the next cell.

+Built in `show()` function to display content from the code cell in the preview window.
+Can accept a number, a string, an array, object, or even a component.
+Will automatically render JSX without having to import React and ReactDOM if the show() function is called.